Camera algorithms

 BASIC IMAGE PROCESSING

-MMS programmable Image Pipe provides state of the art image quality at very reasonable computational cost.
-It was under development for more than 10 years and most of its building blocks were used in a volume production by Tier 1 handset OEMs and DSC makers.
+The MMS programmable image pipe provides state-of-the art image quality at a very reasonable computational cost.
+It was under development for more than 10 years, and most of its building blocks were used in volume production by Tier 1 handset OEMs and DSC makers.

 IT CONSISTS OF THE FOLLOWING BLOCKS: